pjortiz/ssh-guard/README.md

 ## Install

-Host `install.sh` in your repo, then on the VPS run it as root:
+Host `install-ssh-guard.sh` in your repo, then on the VPS run it as root:

 ```bash
 curl -fsSL https://raw.githubusercontent.com/pjortiz/ssh-guard/refs/heads/main/install-ssh-guard.sh | sudo bash